 6 hours (2 intensive classes: theory and practice)

-Coffee, mate, cold beverage, cookies, study material and online support group
+Coffee, mate, cold beverage, cookies, study material and support via email

 What's not included?